-- 29. Where the loss company's assessment is amended (having its loss reduced below the level in the loss offset election) and as a consequence is not entitled to offset the amount elected then the following action will be taken: - (i) where there is only one profit company then the Commissioner will, usually after consultation with the company or its agent, simply amend the assessment for the profit company in accordance with section 113 of the TAA.
-No further election is necessary as the assessment of the profit company will reflect the reduced loss available to be offset, and - (ii) where there is more than one profit company the loss company will need to notify Inland Revenue as to how that reduced loss is to be allocated to the profit companies pursuant to section IC 11(3).
-If the loss company does not make this subsequent election within 6 months of the loss company being notified that it's tax loss is reduced or within such further time as the Commissioner may allow, the reduced loss is allocated proportionately to the original amount of the loss offset allocated to each profit company: section IC 11(4). - 30.
-In the case where the reduction results in a subvention payment being treated as a dividend in the hands of the loss company, the dividend may be reduced to the extent this portion of the subvention payment is repaid to the profit company within the same timeframe discussed in the preceding paragraph: section IC 11(5)
+- 30. Where the loss company's assessment is amended (having its loss reduced below the level in the loss offset election) and consequently is not entitled to offset the amount elected then the following action will be taken: - (i) where there is only one profit company then the Commissioner will, usually after consultation with the company or its agent, simply amend the assessment for the profit company in accordance with section 113 (TAA).
+No further election is necessary as the assessment of the profit company will reflect the reduced loss available to be offset, and - (ii) where there is more than one profit company the loss company will need to notify the Commissioner as to how that reduced loss is to be allocated to the profit companies pursuant to IC 11(3).
+If the loss company does not make this subsequent election within 6 months of the loss company being notified that its tax loss is reduced or within such further time as the Commissioner may allow, the reduced loss is allocated proportionately to the original amount of the loss offset allocated to each profit company: s IC 11(4). - 31.
+In the case where the reduction results in a subvention payment being treated as a dividend in the hands of the loss company, the dividend may be reduced to the extent this portion of the subvention payment is repaid to the profit company within the same timeframe discussed in the preceding paragraph: s IC 11(5).